SS Themis (1911): Operational history

-On November 7, 1912 Themis departed Philadelphia for Tampa arriving there on November 13.
+On 7 November 1912 Themis departed Philadelphia for Tampa arriving there on 13 November.
 There she loaded 3,073 tons of phosphates for transportation to Antwerp before continuing to New Orleans.
-After loading cargo, the vessel left New Orleans on November 26, but ran aground next day damaging her forpeak.
-Nevertheless, Themis pressed on with her journey and arrived in Antwerp on December 20 with a leaking forpeak and some damage about her deck caused by storms she encountered during her trip.
-The ship left Antwerp on January 5, 1913 to Savannah via Cardiff arriving there on February 7.
-16,000 bales of cotton were loaded onto the ship in Savannah and she sailed out on February 14 for Bremen.
+After loading cargo, the vessel left New Orleans on 26 November, but ran aground next day damaging her forepeak.
+Nevertheless, Themis pressed on with her journey and arrived in Antwerp on 20 December with a leaking forepeak and some damage about her deck caused by storms she encountered during her trip.
+The ship left Antwerp on 5 January 1913 to Savannah via Cardiff arriving there on 7 February.
+16,000 bales of cotton were loaded onto the ship in Savannah and she sailed out on 14 February for Bremen.
 After unloading, the ship then proceeded back to Wabana via Newcastle to resume ore transportation to Philadelphia until October 1913.
-On October 10, 1913 Themis left Wabana for Rotterdam and continued serving this route for the remainder of 1913.
+On 10 October 1913 Themis left Wabana for Rotterdam and continued serving this route for the remainder of 1913.

-On January 10, 1914 Themis departed New York City for Marseille, arriving there on January 30.
-After her return to the US, the ship loaded 1,652 tons of phosphate pebble at Tampa on March 10 and 5,500 tons more at Boca Grande on March 14, then proceeding to Galveston and Savannah, where 13,450 bales of cotton were loaded on March 24.
-Themis departed from Pensacola to Bremen on March 25, and arrived in Germany on April 16.
+On 10 January 1914 Themis departed New York City for Marseille, arriving there on 30 January.
+After her return to the US, the ship loaded 1,652 tons of phosphate pebble at Tampa on 10 March and 5,500 tons more at Boca Grande on 14 March, then proceeding to Galveston and Savannah, where 13,450 bales of cotton were loaded on 24 March.
+Themis departed from Pensacola to Bremen on 25 March, and arrived in Germany on 16 April.
 After unloading at Bremen, the vessel sailed on to Wabana and resumed her ore shipments to Rotterdam through mid-August 1914.
-After arrival in Wabana on August 27, the vessel loaded ore and proceeded to Philadelphia arriving there on September 3, and from there continuing to Norfolk in ballast.
+After arrival in Wabana on 27 August, the vessel loaded ore and proceeded to Philadelphia arriving there on 3 September, and from there continuing to Norfolk in ballast.